pinot-contrib/pinot-docs/users/user-guide-query/scalar-functions.md

 FROM baseballStats
 ```

-Note that the function name in SQL is the same as the function name in Java.
+:warning: Note that the function name in SQL is the same as the function name in Java.
 The SQL function name is case-insensitive as well.